data-talks-sydney/etl-bi-engineer-datatalks-challenge/README.md

 Good luck and have fun!

-# BI Engineer Task
+# Project

-There are Five stages to this task:
+There are five stages to this task:

+## 1. Data Gathering

-**Data Gathering** : Unhash the data (`/data/bi_data.zip`),extract it and, more importantly, place it in a data warehouse like Snowflake or Big Query so you can use it for the rest of the tasks in this challenge.
+Unhash the data (`/data/bi_data.zip`),extract it and, more importantly, place it in a data warehouse like Snowflake or Big Query so you can use it for the rest of the tasks in this challenge.

+## 2. Data Cleaning

-**Data Cleaning** : Write SQL queries to answer the following questions using the data.
+Answer the following questions using the data.

 1. Can you identify some data quality issues within all the three sources that have been provided and cleaned before any further transformation or analysis is done?
 2. Can you document the issues and assumptions made?

+## 3. Data Transformation

-**Data Transformation** : Transform the raw data provided in order to create staging and summary tables as shown below.
+Transform the raw data provided in order to create staging and summary tables as shown below.

-- Create a *User Journey* table with the following information
+### - Create a *"User Journey"* table with the following information

 | Column_Name | Type | Description |
 |-|-|-|